Josh Drimmer

 --commissioned by Gorilla Rep

 It's the dread winter of Our Lord 1918.
-The World War is over, but the battle for Ukraine has just begun, as the German puppet state flees Kyiv and the vengeance of Symon Petliura's People's Army approaches the city walls.
-In the midst of the chaos, the Turbin family and their friends will be betrayed, wounded, mentally scarred, and nearly frozen, mourning both the nation that could have been and the life of one of their own.
+The World War is over, but the battle for Ukraine has just begun, as the German puppet state flees Kyiv and Symon Petliura's vengeful People's Army approaches the city walls.
+In the midst of the chaos, the Turbin family and their friends will be betrayed, wounded, scarred, nearly frozen, and left mourning both the nation that could have been, as well as the life of one of their own.

 Lady in the Cage